 •Text: Show current time

 •Text: <clear the value>

 Double-click the Show current time button and enter the following code into the Button1_Click method:

 Label1.Text = DateTime.Now.ToString()

-Sign in to Kentico CMS Desk, click the Home page and click Design.
-Remove the web part in the zoneCenter zone and click the Add web part () button in this zone.
-Choose the General/User control web part.
-Enter the following value in the User control virtual path property:
+Sign in to Kentico CMS Desk, select the Home page and open the Design tab.
+Use the web part toolbar or the Add web part () button to insert the User control web part from the General category into the Main zone.
+Enter the following value into the User control virtual path property:

 (the folder name must reflect the folder that you previously created)

 The ~ character represents the root of your web application.
 Click OK.
-Click the Live site mode and now you can see the user control in the page.
-When you click the Show current time button now, the current date and time is displayed next to the button:
+Switch to Live site mode and you will be able to see the user control on the page.
+When you click the Show current time button now, the current date and time is displayed next to the button.